ibexa/documentation-developer/docs/customer_management/cp_configuration.md

 ## Address

-With the Address field type, you can customize address Fields and configure them per country.
+With the Address field type, you can customize address fields and configure them per country.
 To learn more, see [Address field type documentation](addressfield.md).

 ## Templates